upadhyaymeet/netflix-gpt/README.md

 - Update profile api call
 - BugFix - Sign Up and user displayname and profile picture update
 - BugFix - if the user is not loggged in redirect/browser to login page and vice-versa
+- Unsubscribed to the onAuth state changed callback

 # Features